 When it comes to liability insurance to compensate you for medical bills, lost wages, pain, and lost quality of life, we will start with the person who hit you.
 We first determine how much coverage they have on their car.
 We then check whether they have any excess or umbrella policies depending on the severity of the harm they caused.
 If the at-fault motorist does not have enough coverage to pay for all your damages, South Carolina law allows us to apply one of your own underinsured motorist policies.
 And if all these types of insurance coverage still fail to adequately compensate a bicyclist or their family, we investigate whether the driver has the ability to provide compensation by way of personal assets.

 I have represented a number of bicyclists hit by automobiles in South Carolina, and am glad to answer any additional questions you may have.
 Taking on insurance companies while also trying to recover from an accident can be a heavy burden.
-Allow me to relieve some of the stress by setting up a free consultation.
-You can reach me at 803-790-2800.
+Allow me to relieve some stress by setting up a free consultation.
+You can reach me at 803-790-2800, or you can start a live chat with us right now.